 Florence is, unarguably, Tuscany's most famous city.
-Every year, millions of people visit the cradle of the Renaissance, visiting its main museums and strolling through its streets to gaze and admire its monuments, churches, palazzos and more.
-The city has so much to offer, it is really difficult to select and offer an opinion on what you should absolutely see in JUST 2 DAYS!
+Every year, millions of people visit the Cradle of the Renaissance, visiting its main museums and strolling through its streets to gaze and admire its monuments, churches, palazzos and more.
+The city has so much to offer, so it is difficult to select and offer an opinion on what you should absolutely see in JUST 2 DAYS!

 1. Piazza del Duomo

 Start your visit in Piazza del Duomo in the heart of Florence.
 Here, the majestic Duomo, or Cathedral of Santa Maria del Fiore, presides with its famous cupola or dome by Brunelleschi, but don't forget to also admire the Baptistery with its bronze Gates of Paradise and Giotto's very tall bell tower.
 If you want, you can climb to the very top and admire an incredible view of the city.
 All three can be visited with a single ticket that is valid for 72 hours, keeping in mind you need to book a time to climb up the dome (you can do that when you buy the pass and return later).

 I would highly recommend spending an entire morning here to visit all of them but time is limited so just visit the cathedral (free entrance) and see the exquisite mosaic floors and stunning frescoes on the inside the dome over the main altar.
 Then just admire the beauty of the remaining monuments from the outside.

 Continue your walk by taking via dei Calzaiuoli (the street by the bell tower) to reach the magnificent Piazza della Signoria, center of Florence's political power for centuries.
 Here is the grand Palazzo Vecchio, headquarters of the city government as well as a city museum.